gatesyp/twiddit/README.md

 3. Use AlchemyAPI on batch of tweets
 4. Take results, find highest positive probabilities in the Entity and Keyword which are also positive (above 70 percent)
 5. Find related subreddits
-	a. using google queries: 'site: reddit.com "steelers"' and go to the top two links, subscribe to each subreddit using reddit API
+	. using google queries: 'site: reddit.com "steelers"' and go to the top two links, subscribe to each subreddit using reddit API